anacierdem/vscode-requirejs/README.md

 Provides goto definition functionality for require js modules.

+You can set module path relative to workspace root with "requireModuleSupport.modulePath" without leading and trailing slashes.

+Example for a Windows based system;

+{
+    "requireModuleSupport.modulePath": "modules"
+}

+This will translate to [WORKSPACE_ROOT]\modules

-You can set module path with "requireModuleSupport.modulePath".
-It will default to loading file's path if not given.
+It will default to workspace root path if not given.

 ## Support